mehulagg/gitlab/doc/development/integrations/secure.md

 Identifiers are also used to [merge duplicate vulnerabilities](#tracking-and-merging-vulnerabilities) reported for the same commit, except for `CWE` and `WASC`.

-NOTE: **Note:**
 Not all vulnerabilities have CVEs, and a CVE can be identified multiple times.
-As a result, a +CVE isn't a stable identifier and should not be assumed when tracking vulnerabilities.
+As a result, a CVE isn't a stable identifier and you shouldn't assume it as such when tracking vulnerabilities.

 ### Location